websight-io/docs/docs/blog/2023/creating-custom-extension-for-tiptap-rte/index.md

     <img class="image" src="ws-and-tiptap.jpg" alt="Extension for tiptap rich text editor in websight CMS">
 </p>

-> As written in related article [Customizing Rich Text Editor in WebSight CMS](https://www.websight.io/blog/2022/customizing-rich-text-editor/) RTE can be extended by additional fields, which provide new formatting options for users.
-However, list of available plugins may not be sufficient for demanding client.
-Let’s create completely new component for RTE toolbar, using [TipTap library](https://tiptap.dev/introduction) which lies underneath Rich Text Editor component.
+> As written in a related article [Customizing Rich Text Editor in WebSight CMS](https://www.websight.io/blog/2022/customizing-rich-text-editor/) RTE can be extended by additional fields, which provide new formatting options for users.
+However, the list of available plugins may not be sufficient for demanding clients.
+Let’s create a completely new component for the RTE toolbar, using [TipTap library](https://tiptap.dev/introduction) which lies underneath the Rich Text Editor component.

 ## New component requirements

-New component is supposed to add masked email address in case to prevent spam messages.
-Anchor tag should not contain plain, easy to read email address, instead can use data attributes for storing email parts.
-After page is loaded, script should convert these data-parts to whole email address, like in regular link with `mailto:` prefix.
+The new component is supposed to add a masked email address in case it prevents spam messages.
+An anchor tag should not contain a plain, easy-to-read email address, instead can use data attributes for storing email parts.
+After a page is loaded, the script should convert these data parts to the whole email address, like in a regular link with `mailto:` prefix.

-From user perspective, RTE should have dedicated button where after click there is possibility to input email address, and the rest is happening under the hood.
+From a user perspective, RTE should have a dedicated button where after clicking there is a possibility to input an email address, and the rest is happening under the hood.

 !!! tip Available plugins
-    Websight CMS already provides list of useful RTE extensions.
-The guide [in mentioned article](https://www.websight.io/blog/2022/customizing-rich-text-editor/) might be helfpul to understand some steps covered throughout article
+    Websight CMS already provides a list of useful RTE extensions.
+The guide [in the mentioned article](https://www.websight.io/blog/2022/customizing-rich-text-editor/) might be helpful to understand some steps covered throughout the article

 ## Technical overview

-Component specifity implies the work can be split into two parts:
+Component specifciity implies the work can be split into two parts:
-- CMS part, where adding/editing/deleting and encrypting email address is happening within Rich Text Editor
+- CMS part, where adding/editing/deleting and encrypting email addresses is happening within Rich Text Editor
 - page part, where email decoding happens

-Therefore, **component must be used with script provided within page**, otherwise email links won’t be decoded.
+Therefore, **the component must be used with the script provided within page**, otherwise, email links won’t be decoded.

-As the decoding email script will be the last step, let’s focus on the main issue here – extending RTE editor.
-Such editor component, as mentioned in related article, is made up from two parts: the plugin element and the ui element.
-The plugin part is responsible for the plugin behavior and it is directly related with ui part, which is providing UI for plugin itself.
-In Websight CMS for plugins is responsible @tiptap library, and for UI - separate module which is a part of Websight CMS.
-As for plugin, we can either extend Link or create new extension.
-But what with ui element for this plugin?
-Any of these (button, button dropdown, list dropdown, link) don't match requirements, because we need dropdown with one input (link UI has input and select with `target` attribute selection).
-So we need new UI as well.
+As the decoding email script will be the last step, let’s focus on the main issue here – extending the RTE editor.
+Such an editor component is made up of two parts: the plugin element and the UI element.
+The plugin part is responsible for the plugin behavior and it is directly related to the UI part, which is providing UI for the plugin itself.
+In Websight CMS, the @tiptap library is responsible for plugins, and for UI - a separate module that is a part of Websight CMS.
+As for the plugin, we can either extend Link or create a new extension.
+But what about the UI element for this plugin?
+Any of these (button, button dropdown, list dropdown, link) don't match the requirements, because we need a dropdown with one input (link UI has input and select with `target` attribute selection).
+So we need a new UI as well.

-Our new plugin will affect another plugin which is already in default version in RTE - Link. **We need to exlude email handling from Link plugin**, as we will cover that in email plugin.
-And that means, we need also to modify Link plugin by creating custom link plugin.
+Our new plugin will affect another plugin that is already in the default version in RTE - Link. **We need to exclude email handling from the Link plugin**, as we will cover that in the email plugin.
+And that means we need also to modify the Link plugin by creating a custom link plugin.

 ## Page part - configuration

-We can start by adding proper fields in json file with richtext configuration.
-Under `"configuration"` property we want to inherit all others components, so we can make use of `"sling:resourceSuperType"` property and type our default path to richtext configuration `wcm/dialogs/components/richtext/configuration`.
-Afterwards we can add any plugin and in our case `link` will be overwritten and `email` will be added as new.
+We can start by adding proper fields in the JSON file with richtext configuration.
+Under the `"configuration"` property we want to inherit all other components, so we can make use of the `"sling:resourceSuperType"` property and type our default path to richtext configuration `wcm/dialogs/components/richtext/configuration`.
+Afterward, we can add any plugin we want and in our case, `link` will be overwritten and `email` will be added as new.
 To not confuse and overcomplicate, let's keep simple titles and plugin/UI names.
-To keep both UI next to each other, let's use `"sling:orderBefore"` property.
+To keep both UI next to each other, let's use the `"sling:orderBefore"` property.

 ```json title=".../application/backend/src/main/resources/apps/wcm/dialogs/components/richtext/configuration/.content.json"
 {